Yiannis Armeftis

 Angelos Menelaou

-Head, Department of Maritime Transport and Commerce, Frederick University
+Head, Dept. of Maritime Transport and Commerce, Frederick University, Group Business Controller, Marlow Navigation

 Dr. Angelos Menelaou initiated and led the establishment of the Department of Maritime Transport and Commerce at Frederick University in 1999, delivering the first accredited maritime academic degree programme in Cyprus.
 A strong advocate of education and skills development, he has played a pivotal role in shaping specialised shipping studies and strengthening the link between academia, industry, and society in Cyprus.